moots-technology/moots-capacitor-dark-mode/README.md

-# About
-[moots technology](https://mootstech.com.au/) is an Adelaide, South Australia based consultancy and software development company with a huge expertise in usage requirements analysis and cloud architecture frameworks for creating modern software solutions.
-Hereby we prioritise high usability and amazing UX over adding further features.

 # Moots Capacitor Dark Mode

-This capacitor 3 plugin enables the correct behavior of the `prefers-color-scheme` CSS media feature for the ionic [Dark Mode](https://ionicframework.com/docs/theming/dark-mode) on Android and iOS devices without the need for configuration.
-The app will be styled depending on system theme selection.
+This capacitor 3 plugin automatically changes the style of your app depending on system theme selection.
 If the user selects dark mode, then the app will switch to dark mode and vice versa.
+In detail it enables the correct behavior of the `prefers-color-scheme` CSS media feature for the ionic [Dark Mode](https://ionicframework.com/docs/theming/dark-mode) on Android and iOS devices without the need for configuration.

 # Installation